OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-06.md

 Stand firm then, with the belt of truth fastened around your waist, and the breastplate of righteousness in place,

 ## Ephesians 6:15
-and with your feet fitted with the readiness that comes from the gospel of peace.
+and with your feet prepared with the readiness that comes from the gospel of peace.

 ## Ephesians 6:16
 In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.